prathamrg/vn_dashboard/readme.md

 1. High Level Distribution of Symptoms and Accidents (bar charts)
 2. Distribution of Symptoms and Accidents by Gender (pyramid charts)
 3. Distribution of Symptoms and Accidents by Age Group (pie charts)

+This dashboard is useful for rural health officers to derive interesting insights about the app-users (people of his rural constituency) like:
+1. Which is the most common symptom ocurring in children aged 1 to 10
+2. What kind of accidents are most common for women, (for e.g. snake bites, suggesting a need for installing more street-lights in the area)